Bamboozle98/REU/README.md

 Before you do anything, you need the Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, and 2019.
 This download can be found at (https://visualstudio.microsoft.com/vs/community/).
 Note that you do not need any of the additional packages offered in the Visual C++ Redistributable install, just install the barebones package.
 You need this redistributable because some software packages used in this setup use the C++ language.

 Download miniconda (Miniconda3), conda version 23.3.1 (latest as of 6/6/2023).
 Check your version with 'conda -V' within the 'Anaconda Prompt (miniconda3)' powershell.
-Open the miniconda powershell by searching in the windows search bar for 'Anaconda Prompt (miniconda3).'
+To open the miniconda powershell by searching in the windows search bar for 'Anaconda Prompt (miniconda3).'
 Once open, input the following command to begin creating your python environment:

                        conda create --name #### python==3.9